Get Your Cholesterol Checked

 What do the test results mean?

-If you get a lipid profile test, the results will show 4 numbers.
+If you get a lipid profile test, the results will show a few numbers.
 A lipid profile measures:

 - Total cholesterol